koswald/VBScript/docs/VBScriptClasses.md

 -- for an empty line within a &ltpre&gt block, use two single quotes followed by a space.
 If you are using Visual Studio, you may need to change an option: Tools | Options | Environment | Trailing Whitespace | Remove Whitespace on Save: False <br />
 Use two single quotes for code: the text will be wrapped with pre tags.
 But for multi-line code snippets, enclose all lines, separated by &lt;br /&gt;, in single set of pre tags.<br />
 Use three single quotes for remarks that should not appear in the documentation <br />
-<h5> Notes for when the script doesn't not contain a Class statement </h5>
+<h5> Notes for when the script does not contain a Class statement </h5>
-If the script doesn't contain a class statement, then the general statements at the beginning of the file must be separated from the rest of the file with line that begins with '''' (four single quotes)
+If the script doesn't contain a class statement, then the general comments at the beginning of the file must be separated from the rest of the file with line that begins with '''' (four single quotes)

 | Procedure | Name | Parameter | Return | Comment |
 | :-------- | :--- | :-------- | :----- | :------ |